Ylgner-Witoszynski/Ylgner-Witoszynski/README.md

 ## About Me

-Computer Science at UNINOVE, currently transitioning into the technology field.
+Computer Science graduate with a strong focus on Front-End Development.
-Focused on Front-End Development and committed to building structured, maintainable and user-centered applications.
+Committed to building scalable, maintainable and user-centered applications using modern web technologies.

-I value discipline, continuous learning and long-term growth.
+I value discipline, continuous learning and long-term growth in software development.

 ---